guidefari/here_hugo/content/til/jest-unhandled-promise-rejection.md

     })
 ```

-for some reason (that I haven't figured out yet), the catch block in the snippet above wasn't executing
+for some reason (that I haven't figured out yet), the catch block in the snippet above wasn't executing.

 ### the error you jest gives you